garrardkitchen/webapi/README.md

 - Use an appropriate Key Management Service for database encryption
 - Encrypt data as rest (database storage)
 - Use Database Encryption option
-- Use TLS for HTTP traffic
+- Use TLS for HTTP data in transit
 - Don't use live data in dev/test environment
 - Ensure infrastructure is securely configured (e.g. DB not accessible from public internet)